 Battery

-Battery chemistry is critical when it comes to choosing a solar storage unit for your home.
-It affects power storage capacity, performance, longevity, and, most importantly, your household’s safety.
-There are environmental and ethical concerns that you cannot overlook, either.
+Battery chemistry is a crucial factor when choosing a solar storage unit for your home.
+It influences storage capacity, performance, longevity, and—most importantly—safety.
+Additionally, environmental and ethical concerns play a role in decision-making.

-Though FranklinWH is a relatively new solar provider in the market, its battery chemistry wins several points over the Tesla Powerwall 2.
+Though FranklinWH is a relatively new solar provider, its battery chemistry still wins several points over the Tesla Powerwall 3, particularly for homeowners focused on long-term reliability and safety.

 Storage Capacity